turingschool/front-end-curriculum/projects/module-1/rock-paper-scissors-solo.md

 ### Data Model

-In a game like Tic Tac Toe, it is tempting to manipulate the DOM first.
+In a game like Rock Paper Scissors, it is tempting to manipulate the DOM first.
 Remember that the game logic exists exclusively in the data model.
 The DOM simply reflects/displays that data model.

 ### Suggested Iterations